Fun to make,

 Cut a piece of cardboard a little bigger than the game board.
 Glue the game board to the cardboard.
 Cardboard from an empty cereal box works well.
 Trim away the extra cardboard around the edges of the game board.

-Tip: Be sure that the glue goes from edge-to-edge and into the corners.
+Tip: Be sure that the glue is spread from edge to edge and into the corners.

 Step 5: Cover with Contact Paper (optional) Sandwich game board between two pieces of contact paper

 Protect your board from getting dirty with clear contact paper.
-Cut two pieces of clear contact paper about ½ inch larger than the game board.
-Apply one piece of contact paper to the back of the board and the other piece to the front.
+Cut two pieces of clear contact paper about ½" larger than the game board.
+Apply one piece of contact paper to the back of the board, and the other piece to the front.
 Be sure to center everything and to smooth out any air bubbles.
-Trim the contact paper, leaving a ¼ inch border.
+Trim the contact paper, leaving a ¼" border.

-You will need 32 playing pieces (36 for French version) to go with the solitaire board.
+You need 32 playing pieces to go with the English solitaire board.
 You can use pieces from other games, pennies, marshmallows, or cereal (Cheerios, Kix, Trix).
 The object of the game is to remove as many pieces as you can from the board.
 A big win is to remove all the pieces except one.
 A perfect game is to leave the last piece in the center space that was initially empty.

-1. Place one playing piece in each space except the center one for the English version or the center of the second row for the French version.
+1. Place one playing piece in every space except the center one.

 2. All moves are captures.
 How to move pieces in English Board Solitaire